 Celtic issue apology over crush before Old Firm match

-Celtic has apologised after after a crush before the first Old Firm game of the season saw fans requiring treatment.
+Celtic have apologised after a crush before the first Old Firm game of the season left fans requiring treatment.

 The incident happened in Janefield Street at Parkhead before Sunday’s match against Rangers as fans tried to get into the stadium before kick-off.